Anna Brackett: Works

 In 1874, Brackett published The Education of American Girls, an essay that applied Rosenkranz's theory of education to girls.
 In this essay, Brackett observes that a young woman must be guided through two steps of the learning process, the "perceptive stage" and "conceptual stage."
-In her opinion, no girl can excel in life without attaining both of these steps.
+In her opinion, no girl could excel in life without attaining both of these steps.
 Her thoughts were that an education which merely stops at the conceptual stage is not adequate.
-If undereducated and untrained in abstract thinking, women are at risk to becoming arbitrary if they were to become active in public affairs.
+If undereducated and untrained in abstract thinking, women were at risk to becoming arbitrary if they were to become active in public affairs.
 Brackett made the point that if women are confined only to the family circle and taking care of the home, they will not be able to fully develop morally and intellectually.
 This would cause girls to lose their chance at asserting their independence or compete with others and gain the confidence needed to be successful in the public realm.
-Men, however, automatically enter into the public realm where they become independent persons, separate from the family.
-Brackett makes the argument that without being able to grow outside their homes, women face two dangers.
+Men, however, automatically entered into the public realm where they become independent persons, separate from the family.
+Brackett made the argument that without being able to grow outside their homes, women faced two dangers.
 The first danger is they grow to be ineffective in the public realm and perpetuate the stereotype of the "incompetent woman."
 The second danger is to a woman's well-being, risking becoming vulnerable to exploitation by men.
 This essay was the foundation to Brackett's belief that coeducation is important and necessary in the American education system.

-Brackett wrote extensively regarding education and philosophy and published writings in Harper's Magazine and other well known publications.
+Brackett wrote regarding education and philosophy and published writings in Harper's Magazine and other publications.
 She also published The Education of American Girls and served as an editor of New England Journal of Education.